sigmorphon/2022SegmentationST/README.md

-# The 2022 SIGMORPHON Shared task on Morphological Segmentation.
+# The 2022 SIGMORPHON Shared Task on Morphological Segmentation.

 Morphemes (prefixes, suffixes, root words) are linguistic descriptions, defined as the smallest meaningful unit of words.
 Our proposed shared task is morpheme segmentation that converts a text into a sequence of morphemes.
 In order to prepare a dataset for this task, we integrated all basic types of morphological